Anmoldureha/polymarket-trading-bot-strategies/README.md

 - **Phase 3 (Hedge)**: Buy the opposing outcome when it becomes cheap (e.g., YES @ 45¢).
 - **Result**: Own YES+NO for 70¢.
 Guaranteed $1.00 payout = 30¢ risk-free profit.
 - **Best for**: Volatile markets (e.g., crypto prices) where sentiment flips.
+- **Example**: BTC dumps.
+"BTC > 90k" NO outcome spikes to 80¢, YES drops to 20¢.
+You buy YES at 20¢ (Entry).
+2 days later, BTC recovers.
+YES goes to 45¢, NO drops to 55¢.
+You now buy NO at 55¢ (Hedge).
+Total Cost: 20¢ + 55¢ = 75¢.
+Payout is always $1.00.
+Locked Profit: 25¢ per share.

 ---